 In fact, up until the 19th century, black tea wasn't widespread at all.
 The only black tea in existence was a modern-time favorite — Lapsang Souchong (Zhen Shan Xiao Zhong).
 Read more on Chinese black tea history here.

 For decades, even centuries, people barely consumed black tea in China.
 At the time, farmers produced hong cha almost exclusively for export.
 Chinese black tea wasn't an equal within the Chinese tea market until quite recently — 2005, to be exact.

-This year farmers developed a new type of black tea, known as Jin Jun Mei.
+This year a team of tea experts and masters in Tongmu, with a substantial financial support coming from the capital of Beijing, developed a new type of black tea, known as Jin Jun Mei.
 What made this tea special was that it was made solely from the tea buds.
 A pound of this tea was sold abroad for a few thousand US dollars.
 This event brought the collective mindset within China to see Chinese black tea as an item of appreciation.
 Thus a new era of hong cha emerged.